deweycw/corems-tools/docs/workflow.rst

 .. image:: ./images/rt-mc.jpg

-**Figure 3.** Bar plot showing the number of formulas of each molecular class in each time-averaged mass spectrum across the chromatographic separation.
+**Figure 3.** Bar plot showing the number of formulas of each molecular class in each time-averaged mass spectrum across the chromatographic separation of one sample.

 .. raw:: html